 With a variety of annuity payout options, and a built-in death benefit during the accumulation phase, an index variable annuity also gives you the choice of allocations that may offer different levels of protection and performance potential through various index or variable options, so you can create a different balance of risk and return potential that may be appropriate to you.

 [On-screen disclosure] All withdrawals are subject to ordinary income tax and, if taken prior to age 59½, may be subject to a 10% federal additional tax.
 [End of on-screen disclosure]

-Please note that variable annuities are subject to investment risk, including possible loss of principle.
-Investment returns and principle value will fluctuate with market conditions, so that units upon distribution may be worth more or less than the original cost.
+Please note that variable annuities are subject to investment risk, including possible loss of principal.
+Investment returns and principal value will fluctuate with market conditions, so that units upon distribution may be worth more or less than the original cost.

 So, if you need to grow your retirement assets and are concerned about having a portfolio with too much risk or too little potential return, including an index variable annuity can help you create a different balance between risk and return potential that can help meet your goals.

 Talk to your financial professional about how an index variable annuity may be appropriate for your retirement strategy.
 You can also learn more about index variable annuities and their features, at AllianzLife.com.

 For more complete information about Allianz variable annuities and variable options, call Allianz Life Financial Services, LLC, member FINRA at 800.624.0197 for prospectus.
 The prospectuses contain details on investment objectives, risks, fees, and expenses, as well as other information about the variable annuity and variable options, which you should carefully consider.
 Please read the prospectuses thoroughly before sending money.